Updated July 10, 2023

 Runners, which are long, narrow drop cloths, secured with small nails driven right into the carpet are great for protecting your stairs.

-Corners and baseboards
+Protect Corners and Baseboards

 Outside corners are prone to bumps and scrapes, so cardboard can come in handy there, too.